Where to Base Yourself for a First Trip to Rome

 The streets around Roma Termini hold the city’s densest cluster of affordable hotels and hostels.
 You sit at the hub of both metro lines, every regional train and the direct airport links from Fiumicino and Ciampino.
 For budget-minded first-timers, that convenience is hard to argue with.

 The trade-off is atmosphere: Termini is busier, louder and grittier than the rest of central Rome, and you should keep an eye on your bag at night.
 Stick to the Monti side and the blocks immediately around the station and it is perfectly comfortable.
 Best for: budget travelers, early or late flights, and anyone counting every euro.
-For specific picks, see our budget hotels in Rome guide.
+For specific picks, see our budget hotels in Rome guide .

 Testaccio — Local Flavor and Real Value

 It is a little further out, with the Piramide metro stop on Line B linking you north, and most major sights are a 25 to 35 minute walk or a short ride away.
 Best for: food fans, value seekers and first-timers happy to trade a few minutes of travel for an authentic, less crowded base.
+There’s one more area worth a look if you’re driving or want a modern hotel.

 Which Rome Neighborhood Is Right for You?